Died Young, Stayed Pretty

 Died Young, Stayed Pretty is a 2008 documentary movie on underground indie-rock poster art and its subculture.
 The film was written, directed and produced by Eileen Yaghoobian who filmed on location in 30 different states from 2004 to 2007.
 It features posters for Radiohead, White Stripes, Arcade Fire, The Flaming Lips, The Melvins, Nick Cave, Broken Social Scene, Black Keys, Sonic Youth, Pearl Jam, Queens of the Stone Age, Bob Dylan and Marianne Faithfull.
 Poster artists whose work appear in the film include Ames Bros, Amy Jo Hendrickson, Dan Grzeca, Methane Studios, Todd Slater and Zachary Hobbs.

 Showing

-The film was an Official Selection of the 2009 SXSW Film Festival, 2008 Montreal World Film Festival and the 2009 San Diego Comic-Con International Film Festival.
+The film was an Official Selection of the 2009 SXSW Film Festival, 2008 Montreal World Film Festival and the 2009 San Diego Comic-Con Film Festival.
 The film opened its theatrical run at the IFC Center (NYC) and ICA London (UK).
 Died Young, Stayed Pretty is a part of the permanent collection at the Rock and Roll Hall of Fame Museum in Cleveland, Ohio.